X541-NB/SHA256/README.md

   -------

-# How does this projct work?
+# How does this project work?
 Well it's so easy to work with this application.
-As I mentioned, it's a CommandLine Interface and you should work with it with cmd on windows.
+As I mentioned, it's a Command-Line Interface and you should work with it with cmd on windows.
 Before we get inside of it, it's better for you to add the executable format (.exe) to the **Environment path** on **windows**.
 You can put any name on it.
 The default name is SHA256.exe<br>
 There are lots of tutorials that teach how we can do this.
 It's better to take a look of them.
 <br>